-Investigating the maverick filmmaker's personal and politcal relationships with film
+The maverick filmmaker's personal and political relationships with film

 To order online: